Probability theory#

 Energy as a Measure of Bias#

-Entropy as the Logarithm of Microstates in a Macrostate#
+Entropy as the Logarithm of number of Microstates in a Macrostate#

 The entropy term, related to the number of ways to distribute steps.
 Using Stringling approximation for the log we obtain: